mitre/saf-training-lab-environment/README.md

 ***Docker Container Restart May be Needed***

-Occasionally you may have to restart your docker containers again.
+Occasionally, you may have to restart your Docker containers again.
 To do this:

 1. Run: `docker ps`
 2. If your containers are not running, then just run: `lab-setup.sh`
 3. Run: `docker ps` again to verify that your containers are again running in your environment.

-## Adding Services and Software to your Codespace
+## Adding Services and Software

 Your repository is yours to command, you have full `sudo` access and can install any software or services you like, run databases, web-servers, etc. and expose any ports that you might need to do your work.